swabhs/scaffolding/README.md

 # Scaffolding: Syntactic Scaffolds for Semantic Structures

 A repository based on the EMNLP 2018 [paper](https://arxiv.org/abs/1808.10485) for Frame-Semantic and PropBank Semantic Role Labeling with Syntactic Scaffolding.
-Code for coreference with a syntactic scaffold coming soon.

 ## Installation
 This repository was built on an earlier version of [AllenNLP](https://github.com/allenai/allennlp).